 Source: *U.S. Bureau of Labor Statistics

 Job Options in Personal Fitness Training

 A personal fitness trainer may also be referred to as a fitness trainer or personal trainer.
 Some trainers work part time, giving them the freedom to work for various companies or organizations.
-The U.S. Bureau of Labor Statistics (BLS) noted around 58% of personal fitness trainers worked in health clubs or sports centers in 2014.
+The U.S. Bureau of Labor Statistics (BLS) noted that most workers are employed in other amusement and recreation industries.
 The rest were self-employed or split their time between health care facilities and other organizations; personal fitness trainers also commonly work at the homes of their clients.
-The BLS anticipated a 8% increase in job opportunities for trainers between 2014 and 2024 due to expanding fitness chains and aging populations.
+The BLS anticipated an increase much faster than the national average through 2028.